Jimmi08/e107-plugins-used-by-e107sk/README.md

 Plugin for adding missing menu manager function.
 Just backup.

 Note: This plugin is not supported any way.
-Functionality was separated to JM Theme plugin and Advanced bbcodes.
+Functionality was separated to JM Theme plugin, JM Core and Advanced bbcodes.
 Note: Saved here only because it is still activated and I haven't time to replace menus.

+## JM Core plugin for e107

+Plugin for adding core functionality.
+Only for personal use.